Updated September 28, 2018

 Amazon Simple Storage Service (S3) and Google Cloud Storage are hosted services for storing and accessing large numbers of binary objects, or blobs, of varying sizes.
 Each service can be understood as a highly scalable key-value store, where the keys are strings and values are arbitrary binary objects.

-This section discusses the Amazon S3 Standard and Cloud Storage Standard storage classes.
-However, Amazon S3 and Cloud Storage each offer several classes of service, allowing users to make a tradeoff between storage cost and speed of retrieval.
-For information on these other storage classes, see the Reduced-cost data storage and Cold data storage sections below.
+This section discusses the Amazon S3 Standard storage class and Cloud Storage Standard storage class.
+Amazon S3 and Cloud Storage both also offer lower-cost storage classes for infrequently accessed data and archival data.
+For information on these other storage classes, see the Cool storage and Cold or archival storage sections below.

 Service model comparison

-"/foo/subdir/baz.txt."
-Amazon S3 and Cloud Storage extend the filesystem
+Amazon S3 and Cloud Storage both also provide filesystem-like

 ls -R would on a Unix-like filesystem.